ZacSweers/barber/README.md

 * Let `Barber` take care of all the obtainStyledAttributes() and TypedArray boilerplate for you.
 * Profit

+This library is heavily influenced by Jake Wharton's [Butterknife](https://github.com/JakeWharton/butterknife) library, and was actually [suggested to me](http://www.reddit.com/r/androiddev/comments/2ue4rm/i_want_to_learn_annotation_processing_but_cant/co7n093?context=3) by the man himself.

 Usage
 -----
 Barber has a single annotation that you use: `@StyledAttr`.
 This can be used on either fields (if you want to keep the value) or methods (specifically, setters).